Robot Synesthesia: A Sound and Emotion Guided AI Painter: Background

 \section{Background}

-The proposed approach builds on the FRIDA robotic painting system~\cite{frida2022} to incorporate sounds and emotions as inputs to control the appearance and content of the generated painting.
-In FRIDA's painting environment, brush strokes form the action space which are parameterized by values representing stroke length, bend, and thickness as well as location, orientation, and color of the stroke.
+The proposed approach adds direct speech, sound, and emotional guidance to the FRIDA robotic painting system~\cite{frida2022}.
+Brush strokes form the action space, in FRIDA, which are parameterized by values representing stroke length, bend, and thickness as well as position, orientation, and paint color.
 Given a set of brush stroke actions and a picture of the canvas, FRIDA's simulation environment can differentiably render the strokes and layer them onto the canvas image forming a simulated painting represented as an RGB image.
-This predicted appearance of the painting can be used in loss functions, and because the renderer is differentiable, the brush stroke parameters can be optimized using gradient descent to decrease this loss.
+A loss value can be computed using the simulated painting, and due to the differentiability of FRIDA's simulation, gradient descent can be used to optimize the brush stroke parameters to minimize the loss.